prajaktak/ParkVehical/README.md

-# ParkVehical
+# ParkVehicle
-The application will assist in parking vehical.
+The application will assist in parking vehicle.